bujakkristijan/pharmacy-app/README.md

 ## Pharmacy application
-Project is implemented with ReactJS(Hooks) library, with additional libraries such as Bootstrap and SweetAlert2.
+Project is implemented using ReactJS(Hooks) library, along with additional libraries such as Bootstrap and SweetAlert2.
 Application is used for maintenance of pharmacy products.

 **How it works**